-The issuance of long-term obligations provides current financial resources to governmental funds, while the repayment of the principal of long-term debt consumes current financial resources of governmental funds.
-Neither transaction, however, has an effect on net position.
+The issuance of long-term debt (e.g., bonds, leases) provides current financial resources to governmental funds, while the repayment of the principal of long-term debt consumes current financial resources of governmental funds.
+Neither transaction, however, has any effect on net position.
+Also, governmental funds report the effect of premiums, discounts, and similar items when debt is first issued, whereas these amounts are deferred and amortized in the Statement of Activities.
+This amount is the net effect of these differences in the treatment of long-term debt and related items.

-Long-term loans payable 366,000
+Long-term loans payable